Puente Colgante (Manila): History

-The 20th-century Filipino writer Nick Joaquin described the bridge as it was in the 1870s: “Across the city’s river now arched … the amazing Puente Colgante, suspended in the air, like a salute to the age of science and engineering.
-The Industrial Age found its expression in the Philippines in the form of a bridge unparalleled throughout Asia.”
+The 20th-century Filipino writer Nick Joaquin described the bridge as it was in the 1870s: "Across the city’s river now arched … the amazing Puente Colgante, suspended in the air, like a salute to the age of science and engineering.
+The Industrial Age found its expression in the Philippines in the form of a bridge unparalleled throughout Asia."

 Historians dispute local traditions that say the bridge was designed by Gustave Eiffel, who designed the Eiffel Tower in Paris.
 (This is also asserted about the Puente de Ayala.)
 They note the original bridge has been documented as designed by a Basque.
 (In addition, the 1930s work was performed a decade after Eiffel died in 1923.)

-Puente Colgante was later replaced by Quezon Bridge in 1939.
+Puente Colgante was later replaced by the Quezon Bridge in 1939.